Home

 A STAR IN THE WESTERN ART WORLD

-An investment in an original or limited edition Stuckenberg work of art, whether a bronze, oil painting, water color or pen and ink, will be a rewarding and pleasurable experience!
+An investment in an original or limited edition Stuckenberg, whether bronze, oil, watercolor, or pen & ink, will be a rewarding and pleasurable experience!

-In much the same manner that Theodore “Teddy” Roosevelt was influential in helping establish Frederic Remington; from early in Jim’s career Ronald Reagan was influential in helping Jim both as a friend and an avid collector of his works.
+In much the same manner that Theodore “Teddy” Roosevelt was influential in helping establish Frederic Remington; early in Jim’s career Reagan was influential in helping Jim both as a friend and collector.

-When it came to Jim and “Ronny” they both held a lot in common, conservative values, horses, and a love for the West.
+When it came to Jim and “Ronny” they had a lot in common, Conservative values, horses, and a love for the West.
 In spite of Jim’s handicap (deaf from birth); Reagan treated Jim with respect and dignity.
 After Reagan became President, Jim produced a highly sought after bronze of Reagan on horseback.
-Jim would later do another personal portrait for Reagan (one of his favorite) which he and Nancy took with them to the White House and later to their home in Bel Air, CA. Through the years they spent a lot of time together riding and discussing art both at the Rancho De Cielo and the legendary Rancheros Vistadores ridding club in Santa Ynez, CA.
+Jim would later do another personal portrait for Reagan (one of his favorite) which he and Nancy took with them to the White House.
+Through the years they spent a lot of time together riding and discussing art both at the Rancho De Cielo and the Rancheros Vistadores ridding club in Santa Ynez, CA.